Lightstreamer/Lightstreamer-kafka-connector/README.md

 To use the connector, specify the following setting:
 `connector.class=com.lightstreamer.kafka.connect.LightstreamerSinkConnector`

+#### `tasks.mask`

+Due to the one-to-one relationship between a Proxy Adapter instance (deployed into the Lightstreamer server) and a Remote Adapter instance (this connector), configuring more than one task in the `tasks.mask `configuration parameter is pointless.

 #### lightstreamer.server.proxy_adapter.address

 The Lightstreamer server's Proxy Adapter address to connect to in the format **`host:port`**.